Discriminative Measures for Comparison of Phylogenetic Trees: Introduction

+Our main contribution is the introduction of a dissimilarity measure on the space $\BT{\indexset}$ of labelled binary trees which bridges the above approaches by what is, effectively, a solution to the {NNI navigation problem} in $\BT{\indexset}$: \begin{problem}[NNI Navigation Problem] Given a target $\treeB\in\BT{\indexset}$, provide an efficient algorithm $\mathcal{A}_\treeB$ which, for any $\treeA\in\BT{\indexset}$, computes a Nearest Neighbor Interchange to be performed on $\treeA$ while guaranteeing that successive application of $\mathcal{A}_\treeB$ terminates in $\treeB$. \end{problem} This problem is motivated by applications in coordinated robot navigation \cite{arslanEtAl_Allerton2012, arslan_guralnik_kod_WAFR2014, ayanian_kumar_koditschek_RR2011}, where a group of robots is required to reconfigure reactively in real time their (structural) adjacencies while navigating towards a desired goal configuration.
+Thus, our particular formulation of the problem is inspired by the notion of reactive planning \cite{burridge_rizzi_kod_IJRR1999}, but may likely hold value for researchers interested in tree consensus and averaging as well.

+Of course, since computation of $\distNNI$ is NP-hard, one cannot hope for repeated applications of $\mathcal{A}_\treeB$ to produce NNI geodesics without incurring prohibitive complexity in each iteration.
+However, as we will show, constructing an efficient navigation scheme is possible if we allow the algorithm to produce less restricted paths: for $\card{\indexset}=n$, our navigation algorithms require $\bigO{n}$ time for each iteration and produce paths of length $\bigO{n^2}$ (as compared to the $\bigO{n\log n}$ diameter of $\distNNI$~ ---~ see \eqref{eq:diameters}).

+Additional insight into the geometry of the space $(\BT{\indexset},\distNNI)$ is gained by recognizing a significant degree of freedom with which our navigation algorithm may select the required tree restructuring operation at each stage.
+As it turns out, for any given target $\treeB$, the repeated application of $\mathcal{A}_\treeB$ to a tree $\treeA$ until reaching $\treeB$ will yield paths of equal lengths regardless of any choices made along the way.
+This length, by definition, is the navigation dissimilarity $\distNav\prl{\treeA,\treeB}$ (and is obtained, in the manner described, in $\bigO{n^3}$ time, though more efficient implementations will guarantee $\bigO{n^2}$).
+At the same time, a closed form formula we derive for $\distNav$ allows us to avoid computing a navigation path when only the value of $\distNav$ is needed, and computes it in $\bigO{n^2}$ time.
+Surprisingly, despite the asymmetric character of its construction, $\distNav$ is a symmetric (and positive definite) dissimilarity on $\BT{\indexset}$, though it fails to be a metric.

+Although $\distNav$ does not satisfy the triangle inequality, it is related to the well accepted Robinson-Foulds distance by the following tight bounds:

-We find it useful to introduce a ``relaxation'' of $\dist_{Nav}$ yielding a simpler dissimilarity measure, the crossing dissimilarity $\distCM$.
-This function simply counts all the pairwise cluster incompatibilities between two trees, hence it still incurs a $\bigO{n^2}$ computational cost.
-Like $\dist_{Nav}$, $\dist_{CM}$ is a positive definite, symmetric function of nondegenerate trees whose failure to respect the triangle inequality is mitigated by tight upper (quadratic) and lower (linear) bounds respecting $\distRF$,
+We find it useful to introduce a ``relaxation'' of $\distNav$, the \emph{crossing dissimilarity} $\distCM$.
+This dissimilarity simply counts all the pairwise cluster incompatibilities between two trees, hence it is symmetric, positive-definite, and computable in $\bigO{n^2}$ time.
+In fact, the two dissimilarities are commensurable, leading to similar bounds in terms of $\distRF$: